docbert/xtremio-python/README.rst

     [{u'index': 1, u'name': u'ScottH-DS', u'href': u'https://xtremio4.scxtremiolab.com/api/json/v2/types/volumes/1', u'sys-name': u'mycluster', u'vol-size': u'1073741824', u'guid': u'b515b55e44ef4ce8a0f090ecb598f6a1'}, {u'index': 2, u'name': u'MyDS', u'href': u'https://xtremio4.scxtremiolab.com/api/json/v2/types/volumes/2', u'sys-name': u'mycluster', u'vol-size': u'2147483648', u'guid': u'129a9b43ea494049a19698d13646daca'},

-By default, only a small number of attributes for each object are returned, however you can also pass a list of additional attributes to be added :
+By default, only a small number of attributes for each object are returned, however you can also pass a list of additional attributes to be returned :

 .. code-block:: python